-Join Adam Crespi for an in-depth discussion in this video Adding physics to objects, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Adding physics to objects, part of Unity: Level Design.

 Particles in unity are a great way to add in both animation and interaction.…To get particles in your project, right click in the assets and choose import…package and particles.
 I've already brought them into this…project, and so we just need to create them.…I'll click on assets, and there's the particles folder in standard assets.…Unity uses the Shuriken particle system.
 A very advanced way of handling sprite…based particles.
 I'll double click on the particles folder.…And I've got presets in here for a lot of common particles.…